Dashboard

 Section titled “Settings page sections”The Settings page is organized into these sections:

-- Platform Defaults — default chat model, workspace path
+- Platform Defaults — task history retention

 - Provider Status — API key presence, ping latency, test button per provider